- Highlights of the Trip

 To avoid AMS, acclimatize and rest between the trek.
-Hence, most trekking itineraries in the Everest region include these days which will allow you to breathe in a hectic schedule.
+Hence, most trekking itineraries in the Everest region include these days, allowing you to breathe in a hectic schedule.
 You should trek at a gradual pace while drinking a high amount of fluid to prevent AMS.

 Packing list - Everest Base Camp Trek in September

 - Hiking pants

 - Long-sleeved shirts